madprops/githop/README.md

 For instance an item visited 30 minutes ago will match with hours: 1.
 An item visited 3 hours ago won't match that.

+>title

+This will match with the title content.
+This is the visible text on the items.

+### Combining Modes

-These modes can be combined for more precise results:
+Modes can be combined for more precise results:

 ```
 {